-People who are trying to find the best live TV streaming service online, might be having some difficulties right now.
+Are you looking for the best TV streaming service online?
+This is might be having some difficulties right now.
 There are way more live streaming services than a few years ago.
 The number of options can be overwhelming right now and as an informed consumer, you want to get the best deal or value when it comes to live streaming.

 Every consumer should do enough research to see which service is better in terms of price and content.
 Fortunately, we have a list of best live TV streaming services that will help you decide which service (or more than one service) is the best.

-First, is a veteran in live streaming service, Hulu.
+Hulu is a veteran in live streaming service.
 Hulu has about 60 channels that show news, sports, and entertainment programs.
 Hulu supports a wide range of gadgets, but PlayStation 3 and 4 do not support live streaming.
 The news channels have ABC, CBS, CNBC, CNN, CNN International, Fox Business, and MSNBC.
 If your main concern is news, Hulu should be more than enough.

 Entertainment channels are present, such as: Animal Planet, Cartoon Network, Food Network, FX, HGTV, National Geographic, and SYFY.
 You might find these channels missing: Viacom, Nickelodeon, MTV, and Comedy Central.
 For sports they have BTN, CBS Sports, ESPN, Golf Channel, and the Olympic Channel.
 As well as local channels such as: CBS, Fox, and NBC affiliates.
 HBO or Showtime are available as add-ons for $14.99 and $8.99 per month.